Letztes Update: 02. Oktober 2025

-This article explores whether maintaining a constant pace or varying your speed is more effective in marathon running.
-It provides insights into managing energy levels and offers tips for improving your marathon strategy.
+This article explores whether maintaining a constant pace or adjusting speed is better during a marathon.
+It offers insights into energy management and pacing strategies, providing tips to improve your marathon running technique.

 Hey there!